 - Organizational and computer skills (especially with Word and Excel).

 - A willingness to build awareness of racial equity strategies and practices to apply toward duties while at EI.

 Based on understanding of current science and public policy, we are working under a mandatory work from home policy, likely through fall 2021.
 Our team is continuing to consider current trends and recommendations and may extend this mandatory work from home policy as necessary.
 The safety and wellbeing of EI employees, their families, and our communities is our top priority.
 We are also working with clients to ensure outreach activities in communities are implemented in ways that are safe for our team.
 We will not require anyone to perform onsite/in-person outreach activities who does not feel safe doing so, or who is not able to because of their home circumstances or obligations.
 Upon hire, EI will partner to provide any technology, technical support, and supplies needed to effectively and safely complete position duties.

 To apply, please email the below listed directly to firstname.lastname@example.org:

 - Cover letter sharing information about you, your interest in this position, and why you feel ending racism is important and what strategies have you created to dismantle racism in your life.

-- Work samples or a portfolio demonstrating your work in multi-media design and accessibility accepted in various formats.
+- Work samples or a portfolio demonstrating your web development skills.

-- We encourage anyone who brings bilingual and/or multicultural background and/or lived experience that help us include all voices in an equitable way to apply.
+- We encourage anyone who brings bilingual and/or multicultural background and/or lived experience that helps us include all voices in an equitable way to apply.